-University shall be permitted to publish on the study in academic publications and the like.
+(c) University shall be permitted to publish on the study in academic publications and the like.
 In the event of such a publication, University will provide SBBC with a manuscript at least thirty (30) days in advance of publication for SBBC's review and comment.
 SBBC shall provide comments within such thirty (30) day period and University shall consider such comments in good faith.

-- 2.05 Inspection of University's Records by SBBC.
+2.08 Inspection of University's Records by SBBC.
 University shall establish and maintain books, records and documents (including electronic storage media) sufficient to reflect all income and expenditures of funds provided by SBBC under this Agreement.
-All University's Records, regardless of the form in which they are kept, shall be open to inspection and subject to audit, inspection, examination, evaluation and/or reproduction, at mutually agreeable times during normal working hours, by SBBC's agent or its authorized representative to permit SBBC to evaluate, analyze and verify the satisfactory performance of the terms and conditions of this Agreement and to evaluate, analyze and verify any and all invoices, billings, payments and/or claims submitted by University or any of University's payees pursuant to this Agreement.
-University's Records subject to examination shall include, without limitation, those records necessary to evaluate and verify direct and indirect costs (including overhead allocations) as they may apply to costs associated with this Agreement.
-University's Records subject to this section shall include any and all documents pertinent to the evaluation, analysis, verification and reconciliation of any and all expenditures under this Agreement without regard to funding sources. - (a) University's Records Defined.
-For the purposes of this Agreement, the term "University's Records" shall include, without limitation, accounting records, payroll time sheets, cancelled payroll checks, W-2 forms, written policies and procedures, computer records, disks and software, videos, photographs, executed subcontracts, subcontract files (including proposals of successful and unsuccessful bidders), original estimates, estimating worksheets, correspondence, change order files (including sufficient supporting documentation and documentation covering negotiated settlements), and any other supporting documents that would substantiate, reconcile or refute any charges and/or expenditures related to this Agreement.
+All University's Records, regardless of the form in which they are kept, shall be open to inspection and subject to audit, inspection, examination, evaluation and/or reproduction, at mutually agreeable times during normal working hours, by SBBC's agent or its authorized representative to permit SBBC to evaluate, analyze and verify the satisfactory performance of the terms and conditions of this Agreement and to evaluate, analyze and verify the applicable business records of University's Records directly relating to this Agreement in order to verify the accuracy of invoices provided to SBBC.
+Such audit shall be no more than one (1) time per calendar year.